 4264441212 bill

-The last step is to place any extension that you want restricted in to the restricted context.
-In FreePBX, click Extensions -> select the extension -> and scroll down to the context option.
-Append -restricted to the text and click submit.Finally, from the linux cli, type amportal chown and reload the asterisk dialplan in your usual way, either by clicking the orange reload bar in FreePBX or by entering dialplan reload from the asterisk cli.
+to the text and click submit.Finally, from the linux cli, type amportal chown and reload the asterisk dialplan in your usual way, either by clicking the orange reload bar in FreePBX or by entering dialplan reload from the asterisk cli.

 Now, try to place a call from your restricted context - it should be blocked!
 The way this works is as follows: when you reload asterisk, it executes the restricted.sh scrip and includes its output in the dialplan (dynamically).
 The scipt reads the FreePBX generated dialplan and copys the entire from-internal-additional dialplan in to our custom context (well, not the entire dialplan per se - just the includes.
 For more on how this works see my previous articles on this site).
 It then reads the numbers listed in your whitelist file and creates routes for them as Local channels (which are callable by restricted extensions as they can call all internal extensions).Cool, eh?